Updated 11.06.2025

 You can find Statistics Finland’s cost estimates for cause of death data here: Pricing of research data and services (stat.fi)

-If the data were accessed with another organisation’s permit, provide the following details in your application:
+If the data was accessed with a permit issued by another authority, include the following details in your application:

-• Permit record number, issuing authority, and decision date
+• The permit’s record number, issuing authority, and date of decision

-• A brief description of the additional data
+• A brief description of the data to be combined

 Where can the data be analysed?